People of the Dark

-People of the Dark is a collection of stories by Robert E. Howard, published in 2005.
+People of the Dark is a collection of stories by Robert E. Howard, published in 1932.
 It is the third volume of The Weird Works of Robert E. Howard series, by Wildside Press.
-The title story, "People of the Dark", is considered to be part of the Cthulhu Mythos.
 It was first published in Strange Tales, June 1932.

+The title story features the first appearance of the hero Conan the Barbarian.
+Several of its stories are considered part of the Cthulhu Mythos.